Maxhem2/SVESimpleVideoEditor/README.md

 ## Features

-Video Trimming, Interactive Cropping, Audio Extraction, Mute Audio
+Video Trimming, Interactive Cropping, Gif Creation, Audio Extraction, Mute Audio

-## Installation (For Users)
+## Installation (For Windows Users)

-You can download the latest installer for Windows from the **[Releases](https://github.com/Maxhem2/SVESimpleVideoEditor/releases)** page.
+You can download the latest installer from the **[Releases](https://github.com/Maxhem2/SVESimpleVideoEditor/releases)** page.

 1. Go to the [Releases](https://github.com/Maxhem2/SVESimpleVideoEditor/releases) page.
 2. Find the latest release, which will be at the top.